NISP-GmbH/Overview-of-NI-SP-Solutions/README.md

 * [NI SP Support page](https://support.ni-sp.com/): Open a ticket with NI SP Support team to get help with our services and scripts
 * [NI SP Contact page](https://www.ni-sp.com/contact/): Send us an e-mail about everything

+## Containers

+We provide some ready to use containers that you can use to test our services.

+* __EF Portal:__ [Docker](https://github.com/NISP-GmbH/EF-DCV-Containers) A ready to use EnginFrame that can be integrated with Slurm, DCV Session Manager and SSSD (OpenLDAP and Active Directory).

 ## Scripts

 We support a bunch of scripts that will help you to fastly get the services being installed and managed.
 An they are OpenSource! ;)